LF-Projects/directory/ABOUT.md

 1. For regular groups, make the following updates:

-    1. Update the `Group Description` and welcome message to include this text:
+    1. Update the `Group Description` and Welcome Message to include this text:

        > This is a public list for coordination between PROJECT NAME maintainers.
        >